-By the way, I’m leaving out the obvious consideration that tonal music is far more accessible to most (or all) listeners than atonal music, that it seems to resonate with the human psyche more, that it affects the emotions more and can sound more intuitively beautiful or sublime than atonal music can.
+By the way, I’m leaving out the obvious consideration that tonal music is far more accessible to listeners than atonal music, that it resonates with the human psyche more and is based on objective principles of nature, that it affects the emotions more and can sound more intuitively beautiful or sublime than atonal music can.

 Said more simply: the greatest tonal compositions are far more impressive than the greatest atonal compositions, indeed any atonal composition conceivable.
 Even semi-tonality, as in Debussy, is by its nature inferior, because, ironically, it’s more limited and limiting than tonality.
 Its composers have it both easier and harder than tonal composers, in ways that work to the advantage and glory of the latter.

 The creations of tonal composers are more fully realized, usually, than atonal or half-tonal compositions, for determinatio est negatio.
 Tonality excludes more than atonality does.
 (That doesn’t mean tonality is more “limiting” than atonality.
 The opposite is the case.
 Western tonality is an inconceivably rich terrain.)